MASPlanes/MASPlanes/docs/Tutorial.rst

 will explain later on.
 Before expanding this behavior, let's actually make our planes use it.
 Since we used the ``AbstractPlane`` as a base class for our ``TutorialPlane``, it is now very easy to incorporate a behavior to our planes.
-In fact, we only have to call the ``addBehavior(Behavior)`` method at some point, and the plane will start using it.
-Typically, the best place where to add behaviors is during the plane's initialization function.
-Therefore, we can open our ``TutorialPlane`` class and override its initialization method, adding our new behavior
+In fact, we only have to call the ``addBehavior(Behavior)`` method.
+Due to how behaviors are implemented, you should always add them in the plane's initialization function, and call the ``super.initialize()`` function only **after** the behaviors are added.
+In this case, edit the ``TutorialPlane`` class and override its initialization method, adding our new
+behavior:

 .. sourcecode :: java

     @Override
     public void initialize() {
+        addBehavior(new PSIAuctionsBehavior(this));
         super.initialize();
-        addBehavior(new PSIAuctionsBehavior(this));
     }

 Our planes will now execute the ``PSIAuctionBehavior``, performing any actions